VincentLongpre/variational-bayes/README.md

 # Exploring the latent space of Variational Models

-By [Gabriel Missael Barco](https://github.com/GabrielMissael), Michael Matesic, Parker Levesque, and Vincent Longpre.
+By [Gabriel Missael Barco](https://github.com/GabrielMissael), Michael Matesic, Parker Levesque, and [Vincent Longpre](https://github.com/VincentLongpre).

 Final project, IFT 6269 : Probabilistic Graphical Models - Fall 2023, Prof. [Simon Lacoste-Julien](https://www.iro.umontreal.ca/~slacoste/). *Université de Montréal*

-**Work in progress...** ⌛

 ## Abstract 📄
+The Adversarial Variational Bayes (AVB) method is a modification of the Variational Autoencoder (VAE) generative model, combining elements from Generative Adversarial Networks (GANs) to improve upon the quality of the generated samples from the model.
+The neural network is used as a black-box approximate inference model, allowing an arbitrarily expressive modelling of the true posterior distribution.
+We explore this connection between VAEs and GANs by training both a regular VAE and an AVB model on two datasets of differing complexity.

 ## Models 🧠

 ### Variational Autoencoder (VAE) 🤖